VPWEM: Non-Markovian Visuomotor Policy with Working and Episodic Memory: Method

 \textbf{Training.} The training of diffusion policies involves two main processes: the forward (noising) process and the reverse (denoising) process.
 In the forward process, we randomly sample examples $(\bobs_{\leq t},\bact_{t:t+H})$, abbreviated as $(\bobs,\bact_0)$, from the demonstration dataset.
-Since our framework leverages the full trajectory history for action generation, resulting in observation inputs of varying lengths, unlike methods that use a fixed context window.
+Unlike methods that use a fixed context window, our framework leverages the full trajectory history for action generation, resulting in observation inputs of varying lengths.
 To handle this, we first sort samples by their positions within an episode and group them by similar sequence lengths, so that samples within a mini-batch have comparable input sizes.
 Although slight mismatches still remain, we pad the beginning of each episode with its first frame to enable parallel batch training of the policy.
 To increase robustness, we divide each trajectory into segments with a specified subsample ratio and randomly select one frame from each segment to construct the input to the contextual memory compressor.
 In addition, we detach $f_\tau$ and $q_{n,\tau}$ from the computational graph before storing them in the observation and summary caches.
-This prevents gradients from backpropagating through time, ensuring that historical information is propagated solely via the summary tokens, substantially reducing memory consumption and mitigating overfitting issue.
+This prevents gradients from backpropagating through time, ensuring that historical information is propagated solely via the summary embeddings, substantially reducing memory consumption and mitigating overfitting issue.

 For each sampled $(\bobs,\bact_0)$, we can generate noisy action sequences $\bact_k=\sqrt{\bar\alpha_k} \mathbf{a}_0 + \sqrt{1-\bar\alpha_k}\beps$ at any denoising timestep $k\in[1,K]$, where $\bar{\alpha}_k$ and $\alpha_k$ are functions of $k$ that depend on the noise scheduler and $\beps\sim\mathcal{N}(\mathbf{0},\mathbf{I})$.
 In the reverse process, a neural network $\beps_\theta$ is trained to predict the noise $\beps$ from the noisy input $\bact_k$, conditioned on the working memory $w_{t}$, episodic memory $e_{\tau}$, and timestep $k$.
 The network employs a transformer decoder architecture and applies a cross-attention mask to condition the action chunk generation \cite{chi2024diffusion, dong2024cleandiffuser}.
 The training objective is: